mcd500/arduino-commandliners/README.md

 $ git clone https://github.com/mcd500/arduino-commandliners.git
 ```

-If your sources have source file with the name `main.cpp` please rename it to other name before the above git cloning.
-The git repo include `main.cpp` for testing purpose of the arduino- commandliners.
+If your sources have a file name `main.cpp` please rename it to other name before the above git cloning to avoid being over written.
+Then over write it with your souce.
+The git repo include `main.cpp` for testing purpose of the arduino-commandliners.

 There will be two Makefiles.
 ```sh